ubermag/discretisedfield/README.md

 ## Contributions

 All contributions are welcome, however small they are.
-If you would like to contribute, but you are not sure how, please contact us by raising an issue in [ubermag/help](https://github.com/ubermag/help) repository, and we will help you to get started.
+If you would like to contribute, please fork the repository and create a pull request.
+However, if you are not sure how to contribute, please contact us by raising an issue in [ubermag/help](https://github.com/ubermag/help) repository, and we are going to help you get started and assist you on the way.

-Contributors:
+**Contributors**:

 - [@sergii-mamedov](https://github.com/sergii-mamedov)
 - [@gamdow](https://github.com/gamdow)